roninhockley/grav/user/pages/knowledge-base/upmyjob/default.md

 ## Project Outline

-This project is all about learning all the things on your own that you will not learn on the job.
+This project is all about executing subprojects for learning all the things on your own that you will not learn on the job.
 - move your resume forward by not being limited to what your company uses
 - stay focused on the **right** way instead of when your company gets off track
 - avoid becoming entrenched in your company's proprietary way of doing things. again moving the resume forward.